Sudarshan Shetty: Art practice

-“In setting-up of most of my shows, the artifice involved in ‘staging’ a show becomes an inherent part of the exercise.
-I am interested in playing out the fictional aspect in creating a sense of ‘drama’ or a ‘spectacle’, and at the same time, revealing the meaninglessness involved in doing so.
-And both these positions remain mutually inclusive and feed off each other in the work.”
+"In setting-up of most of my shows, the artifice involved in 'staging' a show becomes an inherent part of the exercise.
+I am interested in playing out the fictional aspect in creating a sense of 'drama' or a 'spectacle', and at the same time, revealing the meaninglessness involved in doing so.
+And both these positions remain mutually inclusive and feed off each other in the work."

-The use of the skeleton characterises several of Shetty’s kinetic works.
+The use of the skeleton characterises several of Shetty's kinetic works.
 The skeletons represent the lost body and also evoke futility in their process of facture.
 The artist acquires an actual skeleton, takes it apart, makes a mould for each piece of bone, casts them all, and reassembles the skeleton in stainless steel.
 There is a certain futility in the painstaking procedure which is particularly the futility of art.
-Skeletons have featured in almost all of Shetty’s shows in the last decade from the mechanical dinosaur making metallic love to a sports car (Love 2006) to the stilted bull in "The more I die the lighter I get" (2010) and the rocking skeleton of a horse in "This too shall pass" (2010).
+Skeletons have featured in almost all of Shetty's shows in the last decade from the mechanical dinosaur making metallic love to a sports car (Love 2006) to the stilted bull in "The more I die the lighter I get" (2010) and the rocking skeleton of a horse in "This too shall pass" (2010).

-Mumbai, in all its visual abundance and diversity, is Shetty's main source of information and inspiration.
-Most of what he calls “the information for my work” comes, he says, “from my day-to-day negotiation with this city.”
-The city provides the backdrop for his recordings of the unfolding, renting and unfurling of human life.
+Mumbai, is Shetty's main source of information and inspiration.
+Most of what he calls "the information for my work" comes, he says, "from my day-to-day negotiation with this city."
+The city provides the backdrop for his recordings of human life.